datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 ![gitpod](images/tutorials/debug6.png?raw=true)

+Go back to your browser and check the todo item that was added to the list.
 You should see that the updated entry that you fixed with a debug session is what's persisted.

-Hit <Ctrl+C> in the GitPod terminal window to exit the application.
+Hit `q` or `Ctrl+C` in the GitPod terminal window to exit the application.

 [🏠 Back to Table of Contents](#0-table-of-contents)